cosmos/ibc/spec/ics-002-client-semantics/README.md

 Client types must define functions to authenticate internal state of the state machine which the client tracks.
 Internal implementation details may differ (for example, a loopback client could simply read directly from the state and require no proofs).

-Example kinds of implementation
-- Verify Merkle proof
-- Verify signature from single private key
-- Verify signature from threshold or multi-signature key
-- Proxy to other client(s)

 ##### Required functions

 ```typescript